-Resources and supports to help students, faculty, and staff advance equity, diversity, inclusion, and anti-racism.
+Resources and supports to help Department members advance equity, diversity, inclusion, and anti-racism in our Department community.

 Content warning